-- Copies of federal income tax transcripts and accompanying schedules from the IRS website at www.irs.gov - Non-Filer Worksheet (independent student and or/parent) if did not file for previous tax year - Documentation of independent student status - Documentation of citizenship must be delivered to the Office of Financial Aid in person or Notarized. - Selective Service registration Males born after July 1960 must register with Selective Service to receive financial aid.

-- Verification of Social Security number Students who have changed their name should be sure to notify the Social Security Administration or aid cannot be disbursed. - Veterans may need to verify their status in order to receive aid. - Students who are convicted of a drug offense may be ineligible for financial aid.
-For details, contact the federal government at 1-800-433-3243. - Low Income Verification Form
+- Copies of federal income tax transcripts and accompanying schedules from the IRS website at www.irs.gov - Non-Filer Worksheet (independent student and or/parent) if did not file for previous tax year - Documentation of independent student status - Documentation of citizenship must be delivered to the Office of Financial Aid in person or Notarized. - Verification of Social Security number Students who have changed their name should be sure to notify the Social Security Administration or aid cannot be disbursed. - Veterans may need to verify their status in order to receive aid. - Low Income Verification Form